 No longer a little mouse...

-A list of easy pop/rock songs
+A starter's list of easy, fun songs

 With my students I often use the following five songs with a short range: less than an octave.
 So if you're a beginner, or if you have vocal issues like a cold - which I had when I recorded below video - you don't have to worry about high or low notes.
 You can simply focus on the technique you want to practice.